abindent/textanalyser/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/6515ac4b-0e82-466a-a0bb-8d20dc558ee0/deploy-status)](https://app.netlify.com/sites/textanalyserosc/deploys)

 ## Overview
-TextAnalyser is a powerful tool designed to help you analyze and gain insights from your text data.
-Whether you want to extract keywords, count word frequencies, or perform sentiment analysis, TextAnalyser has you covered.
+is a lightweight, user-friendly web tool for analyzing text.
+Whether you're a writer, a student, or just someone who loves playing around with words, this tool gives you instant insights—like word counts, character counts, and estimated reading time—all in a clean, straightforward interface.

 ## Features

-- **Keyword Extraction**: Identify the most important words and phrases in your text.
+- **URL Extraction**: Identifies and extracts urls from your text.
-- **Word Frequency Count**: Get a detailed count of word occurrences in your text.
+- **Word Count**: Get a detailed count of word occurrences in your text.
-- **Sentiment Analysis**: Determine the sentiment (positive, negative, neutral) of your text.
-- **Text Summarization**: Generate concise summaries of your text.
-- **Language Detection**: Automatically detect the language of your text.
+- **Text Analysis**: Analyses different parts (characters, number, punctuations, special characters, whitespaces, line breaks, url, etc.) of your

 ## Demo
 Check out the live demo of TextAnalyser: [TextAnalyser Demo](https://textanalyserosc.netlify.app/)